Certificate in Working Therapeutically with Autistic Adults

 4. From 3:40 to around 5 pm. (end of the day, end of module)

-Nearly all of the sessions has something presented and that then is followed by a group discussion related to it.
+Nearly all of the sessions have something presented and that then is followed by a group discussion related to it.

-Additionally, there is a supervision group / safe space that you can come to (10 am until 11:30 am).
+Additionally, there is a supervisory clinical discussion group that you can come to (10 am until 12 noon).
 We found these to be really lovely for bonding, processing, and reflecting together (also an option of bringing your client work for supervision or for group insights).

 How will this enrich my work?